Hillary34/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that assigns a random number to a variable n each time its executed
+program to assign a random number to a variable n each time its executed